Part 1 Part 2 Part 3

 For example, let’s assume your friend, Akilah, claims to be psychic and you decide to test this claim using a test similar to the one above.
 There are two possible conclusions we can make.

 • Claim 1: Akilah has no special ability to predict the right card.
 Then we would expect that Akilah would typically get 1 out of 5 guesses correct.
 This would also be equivalent to saying the probability of success is 0.2.
 Statisticians write this as a null hypothesis: Ho: p = 0.2.
-Null Hypotheses are typically what we assume to be true.
+Null hypotheses are typically what we assume before we collect any data.
+Here we use “p” to represent the assumed proportion.

-• Claim 2: Akilah has some special ability, meaning Akilah can get more than 1 out of 5 guesses correct.
+• Claim 2: At least one of the assumptions in the null hypothesis is incorrect, meaning Akilah is expected to do better than 1 out of 5 correct guesses.
 This would also be equivalent to saying the probability of success is greater than 0.2.
-Statisticians write this as an alternative hypothesis: Ho: p > 0.2.
-Alternative hypotheses are claims that we will only believe if we have enough evidence.
+Statisticians write this as an alternative hypothesis: Ha: p > 0.2.

-If Akilah played your game and got 4 out of 10 correct, she would have done better than expected.
-However, the theoretical distribution in the above app shows us that 12% of the time people can get 4 or more correct just by random chance.
-In terms of a statistical hypothesis test, the p-value = 0.12 does not give us enough evidence to reject Claim 1.
+• Case 1): Let’s assume Akilah played your game and got 4 out of 10 correct, she would have done better than expected.
+However, the above app shows us that 12% of the time people can get 4 or more correct just by chance.
+In terms of our statistical hypothesis test, the p-value = 0.12 does not give evidence to believe Akilah does better than the average person with no abilities.
+Thus the sample data (Akilah’s score) provides no evidence to support the idea that Claim 2 is true.

-A p-value is a number between 0 and 1 that we use to quantify our decision.
-A p-value is the probability of observing an outcome assuming that the null hypothesis is true.
-When a p-value is very small, it means it is very unlikely that the null hypothesis is true.
+• A p-value is a number between 0 and 1 that we use to quantify our decision.
+A p-value is the probability of observing an outcome while assuming that the null hypothesis and all corresponding assumptions are true.

-For example, if the null hypothesis is true (p = 0.2) the probability that Akilah correctly guesses 6 or more cards is 0.01.
-This may cause us to question the null hypothesis and conclude that something is helping Akilah correctly guess the cards.
+• CASE 2) Let’s assume Akilah got 6 out of 10 guesses correct.
+If the null hypothesis is true (p = 0.2) the probability that Akilah correctly guesses 6 or more cards is 0.01.
+This may cause us to question the null hypothesis and conclude that something is helping Akilah correctly guess the cards (at least one of the assumptions in the null hypothesis is incorrect.

 Part 1E: Get Curiousget curious icon